dojo/docs/dojox/encoding/crypto.rst

   var plaintext = dojox.encoding.crypto.SimpleAES.decrypt(ciphertext, myPassword);

-In general, the returned text is encoded using the base64 algorithm; however, SimpleAES is hard-coded to only return Hex-formatted strings (there is a reason for this, please see the `SimpleAES <dojox/encoding/crypto/SimpleAES>`_ page).
+In general, the returned text is encoded using the base64 algorithm; however, SimpleAES is hard-coded to only return Hex-formatted strings (there is a reason for this, please see the :ref:`SimpleAES <dojox/encoding/crypto/SimpleAES>` page).

-As with `dojox.encoding.digests <dojox/encoding/digests>`_, there is a common arguments object that all implementations within crypto should allow for.
+As with :ref:`dojox.encoding.digests <dojox/encoding/digests>`, there is a common arguments object that all implementations within crypto should allow for.
 This object takes the following form:

 .. code-block :: javascript